DEADLINE: Monday, December 2nd at 11:59 pm

 FUNDING: Doctoral Student Fellows receive a nine-month stipend commensurate with McCracken funding, comprehensive health insurance, maintenance of matriculation and registration fees, and a research award of $2,000.
 If awarded a NYU Center for the Humanities Research Fellowship, the student may not hold any other full-year grant/fellowship from another funding source.

-In addition to the three Doctoral Fellows to be funded through the Center, two winners of the GSAS Dean’s Dissertation Fellowship or Mellon Fellowship will be selected as Honorary Fellows to participate in the year’s weekly meetings and events.
+In addition to the three Doctoral Fellows to be funded through the Center, four winners of the GSAS Dean’s Dissertation Fellowship or Mellon Fellowship will be selected as Honorary Fellows to participate in the year’s weekly meetings and events.
 Each Honorary Fellow will receive a research award of $2,000 and will take part fully in the Center’s programming.
 No separate application is necessary to be considered for the Honorary Fellowship.

 APPLICATION INSTRUCTIONS: Applications for the Graduate Student Research Fellowship competition may be submitted only by the student’s department.
 Applicants should therefore check on internal departmental deadlines.